nvuillam/nvuillam/README.md

 - Sometimes [**Speaker**](#speaker-activities)
 - Sometimes participant to [**Webinars & Podcasts**](#webinars---podcasts)

-> I love to teach what I know and to learn what I don't :)
+> I love to teach what I know and to learn what I don't know :)

-> The only stupid questions are the ones you're too shy or too proud to ask
+> The only stupid questions are the ones you're too shy or too proud to ask !

 You can follow and contact me on: